 Part 1 of Our 3-Part Blog Series on Collateral Protection Insurance

-At State National, we have specialized in loan tracking and portfolio protection insurance for nearly 50 years.
+At State National, we have specialized in loan tracking and portfolio protection insurance for more than 50 years.
 To us, the ins and outs of collateral protection are second nature — but others may be somewhat unsure of exactly what it is, how it works, and how different portfolio protection methods compare.

 So, we’ve created a 3-part blog series to explain some of the nuances.
 Here in Part 1, we share a simple definition of what collateral protection insurance (CPI) is, what it does, and how it can benefit lenders.